Total TimePrep: 25 min. + chilling

 - In another bowl, beat cream until it begins to thicken.
 Add confectioners' sugar; beat until stiff peaks form.
 Fold whipped cream and raspberries into gelatin mixture.
 Spread into crust.

-- Cover and refrigerate for at least 4 hours.
-Garnish with lemon peel and additional raspberries if desired.
-Yield: 10 servings.
+- Chill for at least 4 hours.
+Garnish with lemon zest and additional raspberries if desired.